fight233/DThouse_cxd/documentation20/cn/02.getting-started/02.taosdemo/docs.md

 -u, --user=USER The user name to use when connecting to the server.
 -p, --password The password to use when connecting to the server.
 -c, --config-dir=CONFIG_DIR Configuration directory.
--h, --host=HOST TDengine server FQDN to connect.
+-h, --host=HOST DThouse server FQDN to connect.
 The default host is localhost.
 -P, --port=PORT The TCP/IP port number to use for the connection.
 -I, --interface=INTERFACE The interface (taosc, rest, and stmt) taosBenchmark uses.
 By default use 'taosc'.
 -d, --database=DATABASE Destination database.
 By default is 'test'.